Lamden/contracting-docs/docs/concepts/storage.md

 ## How It Works
-Contracting stores state in a key-value storage system where each smart contract has it's own data space that cannot be accessed by other smart contracts besides through the `@export` functions.
+Contracting stores state in a key-value storage system where each smart contract has it's own data space that cannot be accessed by other smart contracts besides through the `@export` methods.

 When you submit a smart contract, keys are created to store the code and compiled bytecode of the contract.
 For example: